Ancient Peoples in Yorkshire

 Britannia, first published in 1586 by William Camden, Second Edition translated and revised by Edmund Gibson 1722

-Re-emergence of the Celtic Kingdoms of Yr Henn Ogledd
+Re-emergence of the Celtic Kingdoms of Yr Henn Ogledd (The Old North)

-After the decline of the Roman Empire, large parts of Britannia were taken over by “barbarian” tribes of Germanic descent, Jutes, Angles and Saxons, later to be called “Anglo-Saxons”.
-However, this was a gradual change not a sudden one.
-When the Romans left in 410 AD, it was the Celts of Yr Henn Ogledd who first took possession of many parts of the north, where Celtic tribal cultures, which had stretched back before the Iron Age, now began to re-assert themselves.
+When the Romans left in 410 AD, it was the Celts of Yr Henn Ogledd who re-possessed many parts of the north and Celtic tribal cultures, which had stretched back before the Iron Age, now began to re-assert themselves.

-Therefore, in immediate post-Roman Britain, the Celtic tribes re-emerged and took control of many parts of the region.
+During the Roman occupation, many of the existing Celtic leaders had “paid tribute” to the Roman Empire and in return had been allowed to enjoy their former rights and jurisdictions.
+Tribute would take the form of gold, silver or goods paid to the Romans in exchange for certain rights or freedoms.
+Tribute enabled the Celtic chieftains to retain their social hierarchies, both during and after the occupation.
+Therefore, in immediate post-Roman Britain, the Celtic tribes were able to quickly re-emerge and take control of many parts of the region.
 The Ebruac ruled territory around York and the short-lived Kingdom of Dunoting existed around Craven.
 Across the north-west was the Kingdom of Reghed.
 Beyond Hadrian’s wall was a Britonnic tribe, known as the Gododdin, whose territory extended northwards beyond Edinburgh.
 In the South Pennines were the Pec-sætna, or “Peak dwellers”…whose territory was what we now term the “Peak District”.
+These Post-Roman Celtic Kingdoms included the Britonnic Kingdom of Elmet, which is where we now turn our attention.

-Britonnic Kingdom of Elmet
+The Britonnic Kingdom of Elmet

 The Celtic Kingdom of Elmet, an independent Britonnic kingdom, re-emerged in about 410 AD.
 It lay in the area that is now West Yorkshire and would have had a distinct tribal identity before the Romans came, which allowed it to re-emerge as soon as Roman rule collapsed.

 The population here, the “Elmed Saetna”, or “Elmet dwellers”, had evolved in isolation from the tribes that had occupied the surrounding regions.

-Elmet’s territory was descended from that of the tribe of the Corieltavi, with the northern part coming from the Brigantes.
+Elmet’s territory was descended from that of the tribe of the Corieltauvi (Coritani), with the northern part coming from the Brigantes.

 Elmet was centred around Loidis (modern Leeds) and was to become one of the last strongholds of the ancient Celtic Britons in the north.
 “Elmet sætna”, the Elmet dwellers, would have traded with other Celtic tribes, even as far as Wales.